The Kratom User's Guide

 In general, combining drugs can be risky.
 We recommend that kratom not be combined with yohimbine, cocaine, amphetamine-like drugs, or large doses of caffeine, because of the possibility of over-stimulation or increased blood pressure.
-We recommend that kratom not be combined with large amounts of alcohol, with benzodiazepines, opiates (other than possible use with red poppy teasee below), or any other drugs that depress the nervous system.
-This is because of the possibility that such combinations might cause over-sedation or even possible respiratory depression (not breathing), We recommended that kratom not be combined with Syrian rue, Banesteriopsis caapi, or any other MAO inhibitor drug.
+We recommend that kratom not be combined with large amounts of alcohol, with benzodiazepines, opiates (other than possible use with red poppy tea—see below), or any other drugs that depress the nervous system.
+This is because of the possibility that such combinations might cause over-sedation or even possible respiratory depression (slowed breathing, or possibly death), We recommended that kratom not be combined with Syrian rue, Banesteriopsis caapi, or any other MAO inhibitor drug.
 Serious, even fatal, reactions can occur if MAO inhibitor drugs are combined with monoamine drugs.
 The combination of MAO inhibitor drugs with kratom, which contains monoamine alkaloids, has not been studied.

 What is kratom's legal status?

-Kratom is illegal in Australia, Malaysia, Myanmar (Burma), and Thailand (these countries impose sever penalties for possession of the herb).
-It is legal in most other countries, including the United States and all of Europe.
+Kratom is illegal in Australia, Denmark, Malaysia, Myanmar (Burma), and Thailand.
+It is legal in most of the United States (it is only illegal in Alabama, Arkansas, Indiana, Tennessee, Vermont, and Wisconsin).
+Some of these countries impose sever penalties for possession of this herb.
+It is legal in most other countries.
 Laws can and do change, so be sure that kratom is legal where you live before using it.

 What are kratom's active constituents?